DAT450/DIT247: Programming Assignment 5: Retrieval-augmented text generation

 First, you need a model to embed the documents in the retrieval corpus.
 Here, we recommend using the HuggingFaceEmbeddings function.

-Sanity check: Pass a text passage to the embedding model and evaluate its shape.
-It should be of the shape (1, embedding_dim).
+Sanity check: Pass a text passage to the embedding model by calling embed_query and evaluate its shape.
+It should be of the shape (embedding_dim,).

 Second, you need to chunk the documents in your retrieval corpus, as some likely are too long for the embedding model.
 Here, you can use the RecursiveCharacterTextSplitter as a start.
-The retrieval corpus is given by documents.abstract.
+The retrieval corpus is given by documents.abstract, so you can use create_documents on the text splitter with the retrieval corpus to create LangChain Document objects, and then use split_documents to create text chunks that will be used in creating the vector store.

-Sanity check: Print some samples from the result and check that it makes sense.
+Sanity check: Print some samples from the text chunks and check that it makes sense.
 This way, you might be able to get a feeling for a good chunk size.

-Third, you need a vector store to store the documents and corresponding embeddings (indeces).
+Third, you need a vector store to store the documents and corresponding embeddings.
 There are many document databases and retrievers to play around with.
 As a start, you can use the Chroma vector store with cosine similarity as the distance metric.
-You can then define the retriever using something like the following:

 Sanity check: Query your vector store as follows and check that the results make sense: